nate-watson80/BME547Final/README.md

 and the background signal.

 * `POST /imageUpload`: This route is used to upload image files onto the server.
+The server in return will run spot finding algorithms, analyze each spot, and calculate the background intensities of the image.
+This will be returned to the client in a JSON payload containing the processed image as well as these calculations.

+* `GET /pullImage/<qFileName>`: This route is utilized in order to pull specific images from the MongoDB database and return it back to the client program.

 ## Database Overview and Functionality: